VamsiParasa/kapi/README.md

 # kapi
-An object-oriented programming language that runs on a bytecode virtual machine
+An object-oriented programming language that runs on a bytecode virtual machine.